yegor256/blog/_drafts/performance.md

 because the market situation is completely opposite.

 Today, computers are cheap and programmers are expensive.
-This is the era of "designers mentality", when readability of our code is much more important than its performance or compactness.
+This is the era of "designer mentality", when readability of our code is much more important than its performance or compactness.

 <!--more-->

-Let's compare some numbers.
-This is what we had in 1994, which is exactly twenty years from now (btw, I was writing in C and Assembly that time).

-In 1993, Dell was selling a top-of-the-line 486 with a 66MHz processor, eight megabytes of RAM and a 320-megabyte hard drive for $4,400.
+## Prices vs Salaries

+Look at this graph.
+It is a comparison of prices of RAM (the most important performance limitation factor) and salaries of programmers, over the last 20 years:

+## Hacker Mentality

+Merits:

+...

+## Designer Mentality

+Merits:

+...

+## Transition Hints